Exploring Aurora's Natural Beauty

 What made you decide to leave your hometown and make Aurora home?

 I love being in Aurora.
 Back in the day when I was commuting from Otisco Lake, I would often come in early for my shift so I could drop a line in the water or read a book in the meadows.
 There was and still is something magical about this place.

 I moved to Aurora in 2010, bought my lifetime hunting and fishing license, and managed the Fargo Bar & Grill for 10 years.
 During that time, I continued to commune with the land and get to know the water, fields, and forests in the area.
 I dreamed of sharing my love of nature, fishing, and hunting with others.

 In the fall of 2019, I made a proposal to join the programming team and create a bunch of outdoor activities to offer guests.
 I’m excited that this summer I’ll be doing just that: teaching guest how to fish, how to identify plants, trees, and animal tracks, survive in the outdoors, and shoot a bow.

 Well, that’s hard to say, but there is nothing quite so special as seeing someone catch their first fish.
 The look on their face is priceless.

 Where can we find you?

-Individuals, couples, and small groups can book private lessons and excursions with me by contacting the Resort Concierge.
+Individuals, couples, and small groups can book private lessons and excursions with me by contacting our reservations team at 315.364.8888.
 You may also occasionally find me helping my friends out at the Fargo.
 We all pitch in where we are needed!